How Much Do Instagram Influencers Make? 2022 Top Earners

 Instagram launched in 2010 and was purchased by Facebook for $1 billion in 2012.
-Facebook doesn’t disclose how much money it’s pulling in from Instagram, but what is known is that Instagram has grown to have more users and a better engagement rate — as much as 50 times higher — than Twitter, according to Business Insider.
+Facebook, now named Meta, doesn’t disclose how much money it’s pulling in from Instagram, but what is known is that Instagram has grown to more than 1.28 billion monthly active users — almost as many as TikTok and Twitter combined, according to Statista.

-You don’t have to be Dwayne “The Rock” Johnson or Ariana Grande, two of the most followed accounts — with over 200 million followers — to make serious cash for promoting a product or to get freebies, such as an all-expense-paid trip.
-Read on to learn how much do Instagram influencers make — and how you can earn some money, too.
+You don’t have to be Dwayne “The Rock” Johnson or Ariana Grande, two of the most followed accounts — with over 300 million followers apiece — to make serious cash for promoting a product or to get freebies, such as an all-expense-paid trip.
+Read on to learn how much Instagram influencers make — and how you can earn some money, too.

 How Much Do Instagram Influencers Make?

-Celebrity accounts with the biggest followings are capable of making around one million dollars per sponsored post.
-Hopper HQ creates an annual rich list of how much Instagram influencers make.
+Celebrity accounts with the biggest followings are capable of making well over $1 million per sponsored post.
+Hopper HQ maintains a rich list of how much Instagram influencers make.
 The biggest earners are:

-The top five earners have the luck of being high-profile celebrities.
+The top six earners have the luck of being high-profile celebrities.
 It’s easier for them to get to million-follower status than the average person.
-But you’d be surprised — Instagrammers with a small niche following can make a living as an influencer, as well.
+But you’d be surprised — Instagrammers with a small niche following can make money as an influencer, as well.

 Don’t Rule Out Instagram as a Side Hustle

-Micro-influencers, who have followings of 2,000 to 50,000 can make money on the platform as a side hustle.
-A survey of 5,000 influencers found that almost half charge between $200 to $400 for a sponsored post.
+Micro-influencers — those with followings of 2,000 to 50,000 — can make money on the platform as a side hustle.
+A survey of 5,000 influencers found that almost half charge $200 to $400 for a sponsored post.
 USA Today reported that some micro-influencers are charging thousands.
 As your follower count grows, so does the potential to earn more.